simonhw/gardening-services/README.md

 ![Coolors colour palette](docs/images/readme/the-garden-path-colours.png)

+Some original design choices had to be altered after WAVE Accessibility testing was carried out.
+Instances of the lighter green colours had to be replaced with the darker shade to resolve contrast errors.
+The most noticable design change is the colour and background of the review star ratings.
+A direct comparison is provided in the [WAVE Accessibility Testing](/TESTING.md#accessibility-testing) section of  the TESTING file.

 ### Typography
-The Mate font was chosen from the Google Fonts library as its thin and sharp look evoked thought of garden tools, fencing, and ordered lines.
+The Mate font was chosen from the Google Fonts library as its thin and sharp look evoked thoughts of garden tools, fencing, and ordered lines.
 This gives the impression of a professional business and evokes thoughts of neat and careful services carried out by the business.

 ![Mate Font](docs/images/readme/mate.png)

 ### Imagery
 Vibrant and colourful images were chosen for the website to represent the services on offer.
 Each service image is clear in what it represents with no superfluous information that could mislead the site user.
 The hero image shows a garden path and steps leading to a patio.
-Red poppies are in focus in the foreground and other plants and trees are in the blurred background.
+Red poppies are in focus in the foreground, and other plants and trees are in the blurred background.
 Some pages did not make use of a hero image due to aesthetic design reflecting the pages' purpose.
 These include but are not limited to the accounts pages, the cart and checkout pages, and the privacy policy page.
-Individual reasons for this design choice is discussed further in the [Features](#features) section.
+Individual reasons for this design choice are discussed further in the [Features](#features) section.

 ### Wireframes